pingcap/go-ycsb/README.md

 Notice:

 + To use FoundationDB, you must install [client](https://www.foundationdb.org/download/) library at first, now the supported version is 6.0.15.
++ To use RocksDB, you must follow [INSTALL](https://github.com/facebook/rocksdb/blob/master/INSTALL.md) to install RocksDB at first.

 ## Usage